In honor of season 3, this week’s #TBT lets you know which “Stranger Things” character most closely resembles your horse.

 It is a widely-accepted equestrian truth that every ensemble-cast series hit will inspire countless comparisons as you and your barn friends try to figure out whose horse is what character.
 We’ve done the work for you with ‘Stranger Things.’

-If you haven’t watched Netflix’s Stranger Things yet — both seasons — you should really get on that.
+If you haven’t watched Netflix’s Stranger Things yet — all three seasons — you should really get on that.
 There may be some spoilers ahead for you if you haven’t.

 Which Stranger Things character is most like your horse?

 If your horse is like Joyce Byers, he will display moments of confusion on a regular basis.
 It’s like he’s trying to figure something out, but then he gets distracted.
 Walking through a gate to get his food takes the brain power of a genius, what he lacks.
 He also will have some bad habits, like cribbing and weaving.
 No reason to fret over it, since fretting is what he does best.

 This horse is 16 hands plus.
 He’s big and strong, and sometimes tends to react before thinking, but deep down he’s a teddy bear at heart.
 He’s probably a draft cross of some sort that doesn’t realize his size, and likes to swing around his head and knock people out… on accident… and forgets that stepping on your toes really does hurt you.
 Don’t worry, he will seem genuinely sorry after he breaks your toes… more than once.

 A Mike Wheeler horse is high strung, finicky, and rather obnoxious.
 He constantly likes to be the center of attention, will throw a fit if you if you ignore him or her and gets insanely jealous if you give another horse any attention.
 This horse is an over achiever and can perform any trick you teach it, but will only work for treats.
 He thinks the world revolves around him, and it’s better if you just acknowledge this so you can move on with your new life title as “your horse’s servant.”